-During year ended December 31, 2015, the Company's wholly-owned subsidiary, Belmont Insurance Company, or Belmont, a New York licensed captive insurance company, became a member of the Federal Home Loan Bank of New York, or FHLBNY.
+The Company's wholly-owned subsidiary, Belmont Insurance Company, or Belmont, a New York licensed captive insurance company, is a member of the Federal Home Loan Bank of New York, or FHLBNY.
 As a member, Belmont may borrow funds from the FHLBNY in the form of secured advances.
-As of December 31, 2015, we had \$45.8 million in outstanding secured advances with a weighted average borrowing rate of 0.55%.
+As of December 31, 2016, we had \$205.0 million in outstanding secured advances with a weighted average borrowing rate of 0.92%.

 On January 12, 2016, the Federal Housing Finance Agency, or FHFA, adopted a final regulation on Federal Home Loan Bank, or FHLB, membership.
 The rule excludes captive insurance entities from FHLB membership on a going-forward basis and provides termination rules for current captive insurance members.
-Unless the final rule is modified, Belmont's membership will terminate on February 19, 2017.
+Belmont's membership was terminated on February 20, 2017.
+All funds borrowed from the FHLBNY were repaid in January 2017.